filakhtov/gentoo-use-docs/dev-python/pycairo.md

 # dev-python/pycairo

+### debug
+Add the `-UNDEBUG` option to the `CPPFLAGS` environment variable for the duration of the build.
+Build the package with debugging symbols and some additional debugging routines enabled.

+This flag should normally be disabled.

 ### doc
 Execute the `make` command inside of the `docs` subdirectory of the source tree.
 Use the Sphinx documentation generation tool to build additional documentation in an HTML format and install it into the `/usr/share/doc/pycairo-<VERSION>/html` directory.